NHSEI, in consultation with GPC (BMA GP committee), has announced a refocusing of QOF - read our summary on QOF and COVID.

 Find the latest changes to the quality and outcomes framework (QOF) or equivalent by nation.

 QOF has not been in operation in Scotland since 2016.

-NHS England and the BMA GP committee agreed to an ongoing programme of indicator review in key priority areas, including heart failure, asthma and COPD care for changes in 2020/21, and mental health for changes in 2021/22.
+NHS England and the BMA GP committee agreed to an ongoing programme of indicator review in key priority areas, including mental health, in 2020/21.